free shipping available for select units!

-What is a Capacitor?
-Why Do They Break on Air Conditioners?
+What Is A Capacitor?
+Why Do They Break On Air Conditioners?

 Modern air conditioning units come equipped with the latest technology with only a few internal parts, making them quite dependable.
 You might expect your system to last for years with no maintenance, but if your air conditioner unexpectedly fails to start one day regardless of your best efforts, the capacitor is most likely at fault.